Douglas County Poor Farm: Fourth building

 In early 1926, a public health campaign led by the Omaha-Douglas County Medical Society focused on creating a poor farm separate from the Douglas County Hospital.
 By this time the poor farm was the located next to the Field Club, and golfers were using its grounds for games.
 A bill was sent to the state legislature, but was defeated by a Representative Miskovsky of Omaha, told critics of the institution, "conditions there... were not so bad, in fact, the Douglas County poor farm... was just as good as any in the middle west, if not better.
 I know the conditions better than anyone else in this house, too."
 The physicians' association succeeded in getting a city bond passed that paid for a new facility.

 During this period the farm was located next to the Omaha Belt Line, a railway that circulated through the city.
 There were also brick yards located on the grounds.

 Current times

 A sign on the wall on the first floor of the present-day Douglas County Health Center reads, in part, "Original site of the first Douglas County Tuberculosis Hospital, Poor Farm, and Pest House."
+There are no other acknowledgments of its existence in Omaha, including historical tours, markers, articles or otherwise.